christopher-owen/MUR/README.md

 # MUR
-Tool written in python to download comics from Marvel Unlimited.
+Tool written in Python to download comics from Marvel Unlimited.
 [Windows binaries](https://github.com/Sorrow446/MUR/releases)

 **People have been seen selling my tools; DO NOT buy them.
 My tools are free and always will be.**